AmazingCookie/video-editor/README.md

 # Key Features
-1. Upload videos from local files
+1. Upload video assets from local files. √
-2. Export videos to local files
-3. Clip videos by frames
+2. Add multiple video assets to the sequence. √
+3. Preview the video sequence. √
+4. Pause playback of the preview while changing visibility of the window. √
+5. Visulize Timeline panel for workplace √
+6. Use React-Redux to communicate between components

 # Packages Required
 FFmpeg

 # TODO
-1. Enable the function of uploading videos from local files
+1. Export videos to local files
+3. Clip videos by frames
+2. Visulize Timeline panel for workplace
+4. Support audio playback
+2. Specify the area used for workplace
+3. Visulize video assets
+4. Add a video sequencer to edit strips
-2. Enable the function of exporting videos to local files
+5. Enable the function of showing videos frame by frame within the workplace

-3. Enable the function of
+# CSCC
+1. normalize/reset
+2. naming - BEM
+3. responsive design

+# Logs

+13/05/2022 - In terms of extracting image sequences from videos, consider the use of WebCodecs API instead of native methods such as `setTimeOut`.

+17/05/2022 - Solve the problem that the video is loaded incompletedly while adding to sequence.

+19/05/2022 - Load the asset with decoder and demuxer to speed up the reading of the frame.
+(The old version only allows for play speed as it projects frames in the offscreen canvas)
+    - Use MP4Box to demuxe video assets from src: get related info and generate encoded video chunks
+    - Use VideoDecoder from Webcodecs API to decode video chunks and get video frames

+21/05/2022 - Implement the timeline for video editing.

+23/05/2022 - Add React-DnD.

+01/06/2022 - Implement asset cards and enable the drag function.

 # Getting Started with Create React App